unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 }
 ```

-This `DisjointSet` class implements a Union-Find (DSU) structure to manage connected components
+This `DisjointSet` class implements a Union-Find algorithm to manage connected components
 in a 2D grid.
 It uses a `Map<Integer, Integer>` to track the parent of each node for path compression
 in the `find()` method, ensuring efficient lookups.
 The union method merges two sets by assigning one root
 as the parent of the other.
 Additionally, it maintains bounding box data for each component
-using min and max maps, which are updated via updateBounds to track the smallest and largest
+using `min` and `max` maps, which are updated via updateBounds to track the smallest and largest
 `Point` coordinates (x, y) associated with each set.

 ## largestNonOverlappingBox() method